yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 For properly adjusting the analog part an oscilloscope connected to output (BNC socket) is recommended.
 Trimmer R11 sets the maximum amplitude and trimmer R2 adjusts the offset for getting a symmetrical signal.

 Set the output on the LCD display to 1kHz, 6.00Vpp and adjust the signal as shown [here](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/AdjustingOutputLevel.jpg).
-Hint: If your osci can display it, have an eye on Cmean.
+Hint: If your osci can display Cmean, have an eye on it.
 Try to get it to +/-0V as close as possible for a nice symmetrical output signal.

 The device is powered by a standard 230V(prim)/2x6V(sec)/12VA transformer attached to CON1.